-Road-trip season is finally upon us, and if you’re anything like me, you’ve been pouring over maps, researching campgrounds, and creating your perfect travel playlists.
+Is there anything more magical than a cross-country road trip?
+If you’re anything like me, you’ve been pouring over maps, researching campgrounds, and creating your perfect travel playlists.
 Oh, and budgeting.
 Even frugal road trips that involve lots of peanut butter and jelly and rustic campgrounds can put a dent in the ole bank account.
-Because my wanderlust is hard core, I’ve learned to stretch every dollar, which also stretches out the time we spend on our back road travels.
+Because my wanderlust is hardcore, I’ve learned to stretch every dollar, which also stretches out the time we spend on our back road travels.

 Roll up your coins – For real.
 Dig around in the bottom of your purse, scrounge under the couch cushions, and empty out your old coat pockets.
 Dimes and quarters will go a long way toward late-night coffee breaks, hot campground showers, and afternoon ice-cream cones.
 Kids especially love the treasure hunt around the house for coins – instant math lesson, plus they’ll spend hours rolling up coins if they can keep the cash.

 Download a gas app – Sure the gas gods have been kind to us this year, but that could change at any moment.
 GasBuddy will help you find the cheapest gas available, no matter where your explorations take you.
 Plus, it’s handy if your gas light is on, and you need to fill up fast.
 This free app is available for whatever smartphone you’re pocketing and will save you loads on every fill-up.

 Sever your ties with the home front – Every penny counts when you’re on a road trip, so be sure and cancel or suspend your newspaper subscription, Netflix account, and your gym membership.
 More money in your pocket for adventures!

 Travel with a picnic basket – It’s amazing what this bit of gear has done for our behind-the-wheel adventures.
 We got this sweet picnic basket as a gift, and I think it’s one of the best gifts we’ve ever received.
 We keep it stocked with plates, bowls, silverware, napkins, and a blanket in the trunk at all times.
-It means that impromptu explorations only require a trip to the grocery store, and that we can eat like kings and queens on an itty-bitty budget.
+It means that impromptu explorations only require a trip to the grocery store and that we can eat like kings and queens on an itty-bitty budget.
 We’ve had alfresco lunches on rocky bluffs, sunset dinners beside mountain lakes, and rainy-day meals in the back seat.
 We love to eat out, but our wallets love when we picnic.

 Take good care of your car – An ounce of prevention and all that – it applies here.
 Your car, van, or camper will be your home and your trusty steed for your road trip.
 Change the oil, replace the brake pads, keep an eye on the tires, and give her a good washing every now and then.
 Your car will reward you with faithful service, travelin’ tunes, and a place to take cover when the rains come – and believe me, they will.